Azure DDoS Protection Standard overview

 - Attack alerting: Alerts can be configured at the start and stop of an attack, and over the attack's duration, using built-in attack metrics.
 Alerts integrate into your operational software like Microsoft Azure Monitor logs, Splunk, Azure Storage, Email, and the Azure portal.

-- Cost guarantee: Data-transfer and application scale-out service credits for documented DDoS attacks.
+- Cost guarantee: Receive data-transfer and application scale-out service credit for resource costs incurred as a result of documented DDoS attacks.